wuyu2015/EmojiListSwift/README.md

 - **EmojiList.Food**: A list of food emojis.
 - **EmojiList.Household**: A list of household items.
 - **EmojiList.Plants**: A list of plant emojis.
-- **EmojiList.Pure**: An emoji list focused on aesthetics by removing LGBTQ+ content, iOS 6 style icons, multiple skin tones, and other icons lacking visual appeal.
+- **EmojiList.Pure**: An emoji list that removes LGBTQ+ content and multiple skin tones.
 - **EmojiList.SkinTones1**: A list of Light skin tone emojis.
 - **EmojiList.SkinTones2**: A list of Medium-Light skin tone emojis.
 - **EmojiList.SkinTones3**: A list of Medium skin tone emojis.